 Sometimes prostate removal does not completely cure the cancer.
-Even if the surgeon has done an excellent surgery, and it looks like he got all the cancer, there may still be some cancer cells left behind.
-This is especially common if the cancer was breaking through the outer lining of the prostate gland and going into tissues around the prostate (see picture on right).
+Even if the surgeon has done an excellent job and it looks like he got all the cancer, there may still be some cancer cells left behind.
+This is especially common if the cancer was breaking through the outer lining of the prostate gland and going into tissues around the prostate (see picture above).
 It’s also more common when there was a lot of cancer present in the prostate gland.
 Radiation therapy after prostatectomy may be recommended in the following four situations:

 - The pathologist finds that cancer has broken through the prostate capsule (lining) and has gone into tissues surrounding the prostate.
 This is stage 3 cancer and includes cancer that has spread into the tissues around the prostate, into the seminal vesicles, or in more advanced cases into the lymph nodes or bladder.